Municue

 Budget and Management Services

-#26Preliminary adoption of FY2026-27 HUD Consolidated Plan Budget grant funds totaling $30,460,978.92 across CDBG, HOME, Emergency Solutions Grant, and HOPWA programs, and authorization of a June 10, 2026 public hearing on proposed use of funds.
+#26Preliminary adoption of the FY2026-27 HUD Consolidated Plan Budget totaling $30,460,978.92 across CDBG, HOME, Emergency Solutions Grant, and HOPWA programs, and authorization of a June 10, 2026 public hearing for community comment on proposed fund uses.

-#27Authorizes a master agreement for the purchase of plastic sewer couplings and lateral cleanouts for the Dallas Water Utilities Department across three vendors totaling $350,000, awarded to the lowest responsible bidders among five.
+#27Authorization of a five-year master agreement with three vendors for the purchase of plastic sewer couplings and lateral cleanouts for Dallas Water Utilities, totaling $350,000.

-#28Rescinds the Group 3 lane striping agreement with ABH Pros, LLP and expands Elite Striping LLC's (dba Action Services) existing agreement to absorb that scope, increasing the contract by ~$3.4 million to a new total of $7.8 million for reflective lane striping and bike lane thermoplastic services.
+#28Rescinds a lane striping service agreement with ABH Pros and expands Elite Striping/Action Services' existing contract to absorb the additional Group 3 scope, increasing the total agreement by $3,366,319 for reflective parking lot striping and thermoplastic bike lane symbols.

-#29Authorization of a three-year sole-source service agreement with Prime Controls, LP for SCADA system parts, repairs, software support, and server upgrades for Dallas Water Utilities water, wastewater, and stormwater programs, totaling an estimated $17,516,400.
+#29Authorization of a three-year service agreement with PRIME CONTROLS, LP as the sole proposer for SCADA system parts, repair, software support, and server upgrades for Dallas Water Utilities, totaling $17,516,400 funded across two utility funds.

-#30Authorizes a five-year service price agreement with Rushco Energy Specialists, Inc. for inspection, maintenance, parts, and repair of the central utility plant for the Department of Aviation, at an estimated cost of $12,639,150.
+#30Authorizes a five-year service price agreement with RUSHCO ENERGY SPECIALISTS for inspection, maintenance, parts, and repair of the central utility plant serving the Department of Aviation, estimated at $12,639,150.

-#31Authorizes a five-year service price agreement with three vendors for large diameter concrete water mains, accessories, and emergency repairs for Dallas Water Utilities, totaling approximately $25.3 million.
+#31Authorization of a five-year service price agreement with three vendors for large diameter concrete water main repairs and emergency services for Dallas Water Utilities, totaling an estimated $25,349,174.36.

 #34Authorization to settle a subrogation lawsuit filed by State Farm County Mutual Insurance Company on behalf of Derek Simms against the city, for not to exceed $45,970.36 funded from the Liability Reserve Fund.